upbound/docs/content/core-concepts/kcl/loops.md

 weight: 50
 ---

-This article shows you how to use the `for` syntax and `lambda` support to iterate over items in a collection.
-You can use loops to define multiple copies of a resource.
-Use loops to avoid repeating syntax in your function and to dynamically set the number of copies to create during function execution.
+This guide shows you how to use the `for` syntax and `lambda` support to iterate over items in a collection.
+Loops can dynamically define multiple copies of a resource and avoid repeating syntax in your function.

-To use loops to create multiple resources, each instance must have a unique value for the `.metadata.name` property.
-You can use the index value or unique values in arrays or collections to create the names.
+To create multiple resources with a `for` loop, each resource instance must have a unique `.metadata.name` value.
+You can use the index value or unique values in arrays or collections to assign unique names.

 ## Loop syntax

-KCL supports what it calls [comprehensions](https://www.kcl-lang.io/docs/reference/lang/spec/expressions#list-expressions), which lets users construct a list or dictionary value by looping over one ore more iterables and evaluating an expression.
+KCL supports [comprehensions](https://www.kcl-lang.io/docs/reference/lang/spec/expressions#list-expressions), which lets users construct a list or dictionary value by looping over one or more iterables and evaluating an expression.

-The syntax for a simple loop is:
+An example loop follows the syntax below:

 ```yaml
 myVar = [x * x for x in range(5)] # returns an array containing [0, 1, 4, 9, 16]
 ```

-Learn more about comprehensions at the [KCL docs](https://www.kcl-lang.io/docs/reference/lang/spec/expressions#comprehensions)
+For more information on comprehensions, review the [KCL docs](https://www.kcl-lang.io/docs/reference/lang/spec/expressions#comprehensions).

 ## Procedural for loop

-KCL _doesn't_ support procedural for loops natively, but it's possible to create a procedural loop using a lambda function.
-The syntax for this looks like:
+KCL _doesn't_ support procedural for loops natively, but it's possible to create a procedural loop using a lambda function:

 ```yaml
 result = [(lambda x: int -> int {